2022–23 South Pacific cyclone season: Severe Tropical Cyclone Kevin

-Tropical Disturbance 10F
+Tropical Depression 10F

 Late on March 8, the FMS reported that Tropical Disturbance 10F formed near Niue, and gave the system a low chance for development.
 The JTWC began tracking the disturbance by the next day, and also gave it a low chance of formation.
 Under an environment of warm sea surface temperatures, low to moderate wind shear, and excellent upper-level outflow, the system rapidly developed, prompting the JTWC to issue a TCFA late on the same day.
 By the next day, the FMS upgraded its formation chance to moderate.
-However, the system's low-level circulation became elongated and weakly-defined, with its convection being sheared to the east, prompting the JTWC to cancel its TCFA late on March 11.
+However, the system's low-level circulation became elongated and weakly defined, with its convection being sheared to the east, prompting the JTWC to cancel its TCFA late on March 11.
 The FMS continued to track 10F until it was last noted two days later, to the southwest of Papeete, French Polynesia.

-Tropical Disturbance 11F
+Tropical Depression 11F

 On March 11, the FMS reported that Tropical Disturbance 11F had developed, within an environment of warm sea surface temperatures, low wind shear and moderate upper divergence, to the west of Tonga.
 The agency gave the system a moderate chance to develop further.
 The JTWC, meanwhile, had issued a TCFA on March 13.
 However, a day later the agency canceled the TCFA, due to the system entering unfavorable environment.
-The FMS, meanwhile, downgraded the system's chance for development to low, for the same reason.
-The JTWC reissued its TCFC and reupgraded the chance of the system becoming a cyclone to high.
-Under high vertical wind sheer, the JTWC canceled the TCFA again and redowngraded its chance of the system becoming a cyclone to low.
+Under high vertical wind shear, the JTWC canceled the TCFA again and redowngraded its chance of the system becoming a cyclone to low.

 Tropical Disturbance 12F

 Late on March 11, the FMS reported that Tropical Disturbance 12F had developed, within an environment of warm sea surface temperatures, low wind shear and good upper divergence, to the northeast of Vanuatu.

-The JTWC was also monitoring the disturbance, by the identifier code Invest 90P.
-They gave the system's chance for development as low, however on March 16, stopped tracking the system due to the system's convective activity reportedly dissipating.
+Tropical Disturbance 13F

+On April 15, the FMS reported that Tropical Disturbance 13F had developed about 630 km to the northwest of Port Vila in Vanuatu.
+The disturbance was monitored as Invest 99P by the JTWC.
+The system was poorly organized and showed no signs of intensification.
+The JTWC later reported that the system transitioned into a subtropical depression as it headed into unfavorable conditions.
+The disturbance was last noted on April 18.